HarshNarayanJha/KabuAI/README.md

 - `TEMPERATURE`: Temperature to use for the LLM calls.

 - `ALLOWED_ORIGINS`: CORS allowed origins, separated by commas.
 Example: "http://localhost:8501,http://127.0.0.1:8501"
+- `PORT`: Port to run the server on.

 And for the UI